LIUTIGHE/BSCV-Dataset/README.md

 2. New subset with higher resolutions in 1080P and 4K is included.

-3. H.265 protocol is supported, uploading of mentioned subset and branches is in progress due to size and network speed.
+3. H.265 protocol is supported.

 ## Dataset